RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/ReadmeRough.md

 The dataset was created from the monthly revenue reports provided by the <a href="https://lgcb.dps.louisiana.gov/revenue_reports.htm" target="_blank">Louisiana Gaming Control Board</a>.
 The dataset is composed of the reported monthly gross gaming revenue from Harrah's casino spanning from January 2007 to September 2024, totaling 213 data points.

 Data Preprocessing
 In dealing with the outliers data I considered a few options, the simplest being keeping the data points as is or imputation.
 The tsclean function from the forecast package in R was used to detect outliers.
 The tsclean function applies Loess smoothing method creating a smoothed version of the timeseries and flags observations as outliers based on the reisduals.
-After detection it then conducts ex
+After detection it then performs imputation using linear interpolation.